 **If your company doesn’t have SDRs, conversational email platforms can act as your automated SDR team (that’s our setup at Exceed).

 Conversational email is also a helpful tool for sales.
 Each rep can have his or her own AI SDR that follows-up with unresponsive or meeting no-show leads.
 This way the rep focuses on closing deals while the AI SDR chases leads for them.

-- Use conversations to move leads from marketing to sales
+- Use platforms like Exceed to use conversations to move leads from marketing to sales efficiently

 For more about conversational email and to see some examples, check out our recent webinar.